Robust Parametric Estimation of Avian Cranial Morphology: Introduction

 Motivated by the above works, in this paper we develop geometric and statistical methods to analyze the skull morphology of Darwin's finches in terms of the relationship between the skull dimensions, the orbit curvature, and neurocranial geometries (see Fig.~\ref{fig:overview} for an overview).
 Specifically, using tools in computational geometry, differential geometry, and numerical optimization, we quantify various key geometric features from the 3D skull scans.
+To address the topological issues in the specimens, we adopt a strategy of methodological parsimony, utilizing robust geometric primitives that remain stable even in the presence of topological noise.
 We then perform statistical analyses to study the relationship between these features, from which we discover a strong correlation between the orbital shape and the skull dimensions.
 We further develop a predictive model for orbit curvature from more easily obtainable linear skull measurements, which not only reveal intriguing relationships between these geometric quantities but also potentially aid in the reconstruction and estimation of complex geometric features of other damaged or incomplete specimens.
 Altogether, our work provides a deeper, quantitative understanding of the functional and evolutionary pressures that have shaped the remarkable diversity of avian skull morphology.